-Thanks to Real Simple’s new issue that’s all about organizing I’ve been on an all-out organizing bender for the past week and a half…and I haven’t even cracked open the magazine.
-I know, totally ridiculous seeing as how I stalked six different stores over a two week time span to find it, only to turn around and relegate it to the bottom of my “to do/sort/organize” basket.
+Thanks to Real Simple’s new issue that’s all about organizing I’ve been on an all-out organizational bender for the past week and a half…and I haven’t even cracked open the magazine!
+Guess I just needed to put out into the universe that I was ready to start and voila – I started.

-I usually prefer brown while Ben likes white, but we both love wild rice blends and make a pot all the time as an easy yet hearty side with dinner.
-Recently though I wanted to switch things up and give our simple side dish staple some zing.
-Enter Caramelized Sweet Potato and Kale Fried Wild Rice!
+Anyway, first up was my pantry’s rice/grain drawer which is always packed to the gills.
+I usually prefer brown while Ben likes white, but we both love wild rice blends and make a pot all the time as an easy yet hearty side dish with dinner.
+Needless to say, this drawer benefited from a little TLC!

 Fried rice meets sizzling salad meets HELLO delicious in this yummy, one-skillet stir fried side dish that’s full of tongue-tingling flavor.